Middlesbrough Futsal Club

-Middlesbrough Futsal Club is an English futsal club based in Middlesbrough in the North East of England, playing in The FA Futsal League North.
-The club was founded in 2007 and play their home matches in Thornaby-on-Tees: a town in the Borough of Stockton-on-Tees.
+Middlesbrough Futsal Club is an English futsal club based in Middlesbrough in the North East of England, which played in the FA Futsal League.
+The club was founded in 2007 and played their home matches in Thornaby-on-Tees: a town in the Borough of Stockton-on-Tees.
+The club dissolved in 2016.

 History

 Middlesbrough Futsal Club was founded in 2007 after the success of the University of Teesside Futsal Club, to reach out to the community and to represent the town in the national league.
 Middlesbrough kicked off their existence winning the York Open and finished second in the Northern Futsal Premier League in 2007.

 Middlesbrough Futsal Club now play in the FA Futsal League – the official national championship of indoor football (FUTSAL) in England – and the FA Futsal Cup.
 They play their home matches at Thornaby Pavilion.

 They also compete regionally in the Tees Valley Futsal League and have travelled around Europe competing against some of the top professional teams.